MangatH/Election_Analysis/README.md

     The print function can be modified depending on what is the desired outcome that one wants to print.

 ## Conclusion:
-Through this challenge, it was found evident that the Candidate 2: Diana DeGette, won the election by receiving 73.8% votes.
-This analysis was possible by using functions such as 'for' to iterate through the data and knowing the total votes.
-Furthermore, using an 'if' function to check certain conditions.
-At the end using the 'print' function to print the results to the terminal.
+Through this challenge, it was found evident that the **Candidate 2: Diana DeGette**, won the election by receiving **73.8% votes**.
+This analysis was possible by using functions such as **'for'** to iterate through the data and knowing the total votes.
+Furthermore, using an **'if'** function to check certain conditions.
+At the end using the **'print'** function to print the results to the terminal.

-Taking one step further, by writing the outcomes to a text file by using the function 'write', in order to make the results readable for everyone without going through the code again and again.
+Taking one step further, by writing the outcomes to a text file by using the function **'write'**, in order to make the results readable for everyone without going through the code again and again.